-Understanding Total Station Technology
+Understanding Land Survey Total Station Technology

-You operate a total station, a sophisticated electronic instrument that integrates the functions of a theodolite, electronic distance measurement (EDM), and a microprocessor to perform complex surveying tasks with enhanced accuracy and speed.
+You operate a land survey total station, a sophisticated electronic instrument that integrates the functions of a theodolite, electronic distance measurement (EDM), and a microprocessor to perform complex surveying tasks with enhanced accuracy and speed.

 This cutting-edge technology enables you to tackle challenging land survey projects with confidence.